buhrmi/buhrmi/README.md

 # Hi there

-This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap).
+This is buhrmi, a totally legit web developer, and the founder of [shitcoinswap](https://www.shitcoinswap.com).

-## Work projects

-These projects are copyrighted by CDMN GmbH and their respective clients.
+Besides that, I also do "regular" web development.
+The projects below are all copyrighted by CDMN GmbH (my employer) and their respective clients.

 ### 2023